PyLabRobot/pylabrobot/README.md

 7. **Run.** If you have other Python versions installed, always run pyhamilton with `py yourmethod.py` (the bundled Python launcher, which interprets shebangs) or `python3 yourmethod.py`

 _Contact: dgretton@media.mit.edu_

+_Developed for the Sculpting Evolution Group at the MIT Media Lab_